DuckScapePhilip/TrawlerAPI/README.md

 }
 ```

-There are template CSV files with headers stored in the `csv_examples` foler in the GitHub at `https://github.com/DuckScapePhilip/TrawlerAPI`.
+There are template CSV files with headers stored in the `csv_templates` foler in the GitHub at `https://github.com/DuckScapePhilip/TrawlerAPI`.

 These template CSV can be filled in and then the CSV is set to the corresponding property on the body.